Withdrawal Guide

 Day 2 can feel unfair because the novelty of quitting is gone, but the symptoms are still loud.
 Cravings often come in pulses: intense for a few minutes, then quieter if you do not feed them.

-- Common signs: poor sleep, stronger appetite, headache, low patience, and bargaining thoughts like "just one to get through the afternoon."
+- Common signs: poor sleep, stronger appetite, headache, low patience, and bargaining thoughts like "just one pouch to get through the afternoon."

 - What helps: take a brisk walk, shower, or do a short set of push-ups when a craving crests.
 Movement gives the urge somewhere to go.